 Threats to Validity

 Throughout the duration of our research there have been a few different points that point to threats to validity that we hope to both mitigate and eliminate in our future research.
 The first issue that we have encountered is the overall quality of the code and comments written in the 20 projects that we have pulled all of our data.
-In 6.1.
-External Validity we will present our concerns about the validity brought by our choices in projects that our data artifact is based on.
-In 6.2.
-Internal Validity we consider the second threat to validity that we face, which has to do with the way that we deal with unique or less common coding styles.
+In subsection 6.1. we will present threats to external validity.
+In subsection 6.2. , we present threats to internal validity.

 External Validity

-The problem here is twofold, our sample size is limited, and the quality of writing is very high.
+The problem here is twofold, our sample size is limited, and the quality of the software projects is very high.
 The first issue is relatively simple to resolve and mainly only requires that we increase our sample sizes, though this comes with a number of computational challenges it is overall something that we can fix.
 The second part of this issue however is more complex, due to the fact that the code and comments are written in a very clean and consistent manner it has the direct potential to skew our results.
 An example of this is when programmers use very poor or no spacing methods, when this happens it throws off the root of our decision tree which first checks whether or not there is a high frequency of spaces on the given line.
 This is the same issue that we encounter if programmers don’t use proper indentation as it throws off spacing counts again, which are as previously stated, the root of our tree.
 The majority of the code that we are working with for this project also tend to have concise and standard naming conventions.
 Now of course traditionally this allows for increased readability of code, but not everyone uses this coding practice, if a programmer prefers to use long variable names that fully describe what a variable is, this will cause the ratio of alphabetic variables to increase, which in rare cases can lead to a piece of commented out code failing to be identified.

 Internal Validity